 The youngest of the PGT majors, the PokerGO Cup began in 2021 and quickly grew to become one of the most competitive high-stakes tournament series in poker.
 It’s now a mainstay on the PokerGO Tour schedule, commonly taking place during the early part of each PGT season.

 The PokerGO Cup is part of the PGT.
-It’s a series of high-stakes poker tournaments taking place at the PokerGO Studio in Las Vegas, with a series-long leaderboard that tracks player performance and is used to crown the overall series champion.
-Through the first four editions of the PokerGO Cup, more than $31,000,000 in prize money has been awarded.
+It’s a series of high-stakes poker tournaments taking place at the PokerGO Studio in Las Vegas, with a series-long leaderboard that tracks player performance.
+The leaderboard is used to crown the overall series champion.
+Through five editions of the PokerGO Cup, more than $40,000,000 in prize money has been awarded.

 For more on the PokerGO Cup, the series' history, past winners, and more, you’ve come to the right place.